 Anyway, six years earlier, in 1957, The Imperial Typewriter Company must have been having a busy time.
 They were not only producing the very successful Imperial 66 a standard typewriter built in Leicester which was taking over in newsrooms and businesses across Britain and its new Commonwealth but was simultaneously launching two apparently similar new portable models: the Good Companion 4 and the Good Companion 5 both manufactured in a new factory in Hull.

-Imperial dropped its usual black or grey livery and gave both models new, sleek, curvy body shells (the IGC 5 was positively sexy) offering them in a choice of modern, metallic green or blue paintwork.
+Imperial dropped its usual black or grey livery and gave both models new, sleek, curvy body shells (the IGC 5 was positively sexy) offering them in a choice of modern, metallic green or blue paintwork or even white, cream or red!

 But the two machines were in fact very different from each other one carriage-shifted, the other segment-shifted.
 And beneath the modern exterior, the IGC 4 was mechanically very little different from previous carriage-shift models, while beneath the sublime styling of the IGC 5 was an almost unchanged version of Herbert Etheridge's sement-shifted design used in the IGC 3.

 Dating this machine presents a problem.
 The admirable Typewriter Database does not indicate a date for an IGC 4 marked '4AE987'.
-The nearest bet is that it dates from 1959.
+The nearest bet is that it dates from 1959 (or some time between 1957 and 1959).

 MORE NOTES TO COME!